Have your say on the next 10 years of the PMP for AFB elimination

-Roadshows and webinars on the AFB PMP review took place in Nov-Dec 2021
+Round 2 roadshows and webinars on the AFB PMP review took place during November – December 2021

 The roadshows and webinars held throughout November and December gave beekeepers the opportunity to ask questions and give feedback on the proposed changes to the AFB PMP.

 A booklet was prepared to summarise your submissions as well as the recommended changes to the AFB PMP.
 From your survey responses, beekeepers’ top priorities for the AFB PMP and its implementation were:

 - Surveillance and prevention

 - Enforcement and penalties